Best Broker for US ETFs as a Non-US Investor

 What is the simplest approach for non-US investors who want broad index exposure?

-Use 1–3 broad, low-cost index ETFs (US or UCITS depending on eligibility), automate contributions on a fixed schedule, and avoid frequent trading that creates FX and fee churn.
+Use 1–3 broad, low-cost index ETFs (US or UCITS depending on eligibility and your tax situation), automate contributions on a fixed schedule, and avoid frequent trading that creates FX and fee churn.
 Consistency over time beats any allocation optimisation or broker feature set.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.